kovidgoyal/calibre/manual/template_lang.rst

                 field('title')
             )

-    * ``formats_modtimes(date_format)`` -- return a comma-separated list of colon_separated items representing modification times for the formats of a book.
+    * ``formats_modtimes(date_format)`` -- return a comma-separated list of colon-separated items representing modification times for the formats of a book.
 The date_format parameter specifies how the date is to be formatted.
 See the date_format function for details.
 You can use the select function to get the mod time for a specific format.
 Note that format names are always uppercase, as in EPUB.
-    * ``formats_paths()`` -- return a comma-separated list of colon_separated items representing full path to the formats of a book.
+    * ``formats_paths()`` -- return a comma-separated list of colon-separated items representing full path to the formats of a book.
 You can use the select function to get the path for a specific format.
 Note that format names are always uppercase, as in EPUB.
-    * ``formats_sizes()`` -- return a comma-separated list of colon_separated items representing sizes in bytes of the formats of a book.
+    * ``formats_sizes()`` -- return a comma-separated list of colon-separated items representing sizes in bytes of the formats of a book.
 You can use the select function to get the size for a specific format.
 Note that format names are always uppercase, as in EPUB.
     * ``has_cover()`` -- return ``Yes`` if the book has a cover, otherwise return the empty string
     * ``not(value)`` -- returns the string "1" if the value is empty, otherwise returns the empty string.
 This function works well with test or first_non_empty.
 You can have as many values as you want.
     * ``list_difference(list1, list2, separator)`` -- return a list made by removing from `list1` any item found in `list2`, using a case-insensitive compare.
 The items in `list1` and `list2` are separated by separator, as are the items in the returned list.